China says Kerry's call for Internet freedom naive

 "I think the topic of this discussion could have been even more open, for example discussing Snowden's case and issues like that," she said, referring to the former U.S. National Security Agency contractor whose leaks have embarrassed Washington.

-Rights groups and dissidents have criticised the crackdown as another tool for the party to limit criticism and to further control freedom of expression.
+Rights groups and dissidents have criticized the crackdown as another tool for the party to limit criticism and to further control freedom of expression.

 The government says such steps are needed for social stability and says every country in the world seeks to regulate the Internet.